Essex Feta from Lesbos

 Panagiotis Tastanis, pictured, is the second of three generations behind Essex Feta.
 His nephew, Demitri, pictured in many of the make images above, works alongside him in the creamery every day.
-They make traditional brine-bathed feta, using just sheep;s milk from the hills nearby and sea salt from the four hundred year old pans at Kalloni, the bay that reaches deep into Lesbos, almost cutting the island in two.
+They make traditional brine-bathed feta, using just sheep's milk from the hills nearby and sea salt from the four hundred year old salt pans at Kalloni.

 Feta's texture can be hard, soft and everywhere in between.
 How it's made and how long it's aged changes its texture and how it's used in the kitchen.
-In the U.S. we're used to harder, crumblier feta and Essex feta will be much softer by comparison.
-This is more like what the Greeks eat every day.
+In the U.S. we're used to harder, crumblier feta.
+Essex feta will be much softer by comparison.
+This is gentle, pillowy feta, more like what the Greeks eat every day.

 The Shepherds of Lesbos

 The town of Agra, near the western edge of Lesbos, has a population of about one thousand.
 People that is.
 When it comes to sheep there are several times that many.

 The shepherds work collectively, grazing their flocks in the cool mornings and evenings on the sea-sprayed hills.
 The shepherds deliver milk to Tastanis twice per day, after the morning and evening milkings.